 Which One Should I Pick?

 That’s up to you.
 Set your priorities straight from the beginning – shared blog/web hosting is ideal for newcomers.
-If you expect a lot of traffic, cloud hosting is a much better solution.
+Cloud hosting is a much better solution if you expect a lot of traffic.
 Check your budget and see what suits you best while keeping in mind the pros and cons of each.
 There are many options at your disposal so choose wisely.